 What is the Best Pickleball Paddle for Intermediate Players?

 So you’ve transitioned from a total beginner to an intermediate pickleball player.
-Congrats!
+Nicely done!

-But this transition isn’t just about your skills— you also need to choose the right gear, specifically, the best pickleball paddle for intermediate players.
+But the transition isn’t just about your skills— you also need to choose the right gear, specifically, the best pickleball paddle for intermediate players.

-We’ve spent countless hours researching, examining, and testing an array of pickleball paddles, looking for the ones that will truly add value to an intermediate player’s game.
+We’ve spent countless hours researching, examining, and testing an array of pickleball paddles, looking for the ones that will truly add value to your game.

 Best Intermediate Paddle